Autumn is here!

 With the nights drawing in, the cold, dark (and sometimes wet) mornings and evenings mean that going out for a walk is less appealing for both you and your dog, but it is essential that exercise continues to be part of your daily routine.

 When you go out, think about what you and your dog are wearing.
-Make sure that you are visible to others - you should consider high-vis clothing such as a fluorescent jacket for both you and your dog and perhaps a light on your dog's collar, or one that lights up with LEDs.
+Always consider making yourself visible to others with high-vis clothing such as a fluorescent jacket for both you and your dog, and perhaps a light on your dog's collar, or one that lights up with LEDs.

 - meal times can be interactive with the use of puzzle bowls or a Kong instead of a standard food bowl

 - your dog loves to learn and wants to please you.
 You can spend time each day teaching them new tricks

 - consider training or agility classes and then work on what you learn at home.